dropbox/pyannotate/README.md

 This should work for Python 2.7 as well as for Python 3.6 and higher.

 ```
-pip install addtypes
+pip install pyannotate
 ```

 This installs several items:

-- A runtime module, addtypes_runtime/collect_types.py, which collects and dumps types observed at runtime using a profiling hook.
+- A runtime module, pyannotate_runtime/collect_types.py, which collects and dumps types observed at runtime using a profiling hook.

-- A library package, addtypes_tools, containing code that can read the data dumped by the runtime module and insert annotations into your source code.
+- A library package, pyannotate_tools, containing code that can read the data dumped by the runtime module and insert annotations into your source code.

-- An entry point, addtypes, which runs the library package on your files.
+- An entry point, pyannotate, which runs the library package on your files.

 For dependencies, see setup.py and requirements.txt.